Project and component cash flow procedure

 I propose the following way to discount the cash flows in a DCF analysis:

 - One time payments and expenses should be discounted with the risk-free rate of the corresponding currency.
-These cash flows are not related to any market development.

 - Leasing revenues and expenses should be discounted with the risk-free rate of the corresponding currency.
 The buy versus lease decision illustrates well the desirability of using different discount rates for cash flows with different characteristics.
 The use of different discount rates for different cash flow components is a widely accepted practice in analyzing buy vs lease problems.

-- Interests and Tax shield savings depend on the leverage strategy of the company.
+- Interests and tax shield savings depend on the leverage strategy of the company.
 If the amount of debt is fixed over time, the discount rate should be the risk-free rate of the corresponding currency.
 If the share of debt is kept constant over time, the discount rate should be the specific risk-adjusted market WACC.